mattcarlotta/validateSSLCerts/README.md

   sudo -s
   ```

-## Copying the Script into your Gitlab's cert Folder
+## Copying the Script into your Let's Encrypt Certificate Folder

 - Next, copy the script from the Gitlab certs folder to your Let's Encrypt certifications folder, for example (to find the RANDOM_ALPHANUMERICSTRING folder, follow <a href="https://gist.github.com/mattcarlotta/4d9fdb90376c5d13db2c1b69a2d557a6#viewing-synology-generated-certifications">step 9</a> ):
   ```